Routhinator/tekkest/README.txt

 Changelog:

-beta- Npc mob added, kills monsters, attacks player when punched, right click with food to heal or gold lump for drop 1.07- Npc's can now be set to follow player or stand by using self.order and self.owner variables 1.06- Changed recovery times after breeding, and time taken to grow up (can be sped up by feeding baby animal) 1.05- Added ExeterDad's bunny's which can be picked up and tamed with 4 carrots from farming redo or farming_plus, also shears added to get wool from sheep and lastly Jordach/BSD's kitten
+beta- Npc mob added, kills monsters, attacks player when punched, right click with food to heal or gold lump for drop 1.08- Mob throwing attack has been rehauled so that they can damage one another, also drops 1.07- Npc's can now be set to follow player or stand by using self.order and self.owner variables 1.06- Changed recovery times after breeding, and time taken to grow up (can be sped up by feeding baby animal) 1.05- Added ExeterDad's bunny's which can be picked up and tamed with 4 carrots from farming redo or farming_plus, also shears added to get wool from sheep and lastly Jordach/BSD's kitten